Romania in the Eurovision Song Contest 2013: Semi-final

 Cezar took part in technical rehearsals on 9 and 11 May, followed by dress rehearsals on 15 and 16 May.
 This included the jury show on 15 May where the professional juries of each country watched and voted on the competing entries.

 The stage show featured Cezar dressed in a long black sequin cloak with Swarovski stones designed by Doina Levintza.
 The performance began with Cezar standing between shards that were lowered from the rigging, who was then joined on stage by acrobatic dancers.
-The stage displayed red and blue colours with lighting bolts being projected on the rear screen.
+The stage displayed red and blue colours with lightning bolts being projected on the rear screen.
 Towards the end of the song, both Cezar and the shards were raised from the stage with the dancers waving a huge piece of red material to his front.
 The performance also featured pyrotechnic flame effects, fireworks and confetti, the latter being used at the end of the performance.
 The four dancers that joined Cezar on stage were Florentin Munteanu, Sandra Mavhima, Simona Deaconescu and Sivu Mititelu, while an off-stage backing vocalist, Alexandra Toma, was also featured for the performance.

 At the end of the show, Romania was announced as having finished in the top ten and subsequently qualifying for the grand final.
 It was later revealed that Romania placed fifth in the semi-final, receiving a total of 83 points.